Why Choose the Manila Hotel?

 One of my favorite places in a hotel is the bathroom, where I have my usual morning and night beauty rituals.
 I super loved the spacious bathroom with premium toiletries– they have a television so you can watch your favorite TV program while soaking in the bathtub.
 The towels were clean and fragrant too.

-THE POOL AREA
+THE POOL AREA at the Manila Hotel

 We really wanted to take a dip at the pool, but because we were dead tired after the hotel tour, we just opted to have a short stroll at the Luneta Park before we go back to our room.